 agency hours.

 Before I ran six brands at once, I ran one.
 Mine.
-Nerdsey was a content-led studio that produced Instagram Reels and YouTube Shorts, partnered with creators to extend reach, and grew followers and revenue organically through a strict data-driven creative loop.
+Nerdsey produced Reels and Shorts, partnered with creators, and grew organically on a strict data driven loop.

-The project taught me a lesson that’s been useful ever since.
+The lesson has been useful ever since.
 A brand’s voice gets tested every day, in the comments.
-Brand books get opened once a year, if you’re lucky.
-Every project since has been better for it.
-The studio is still open, currently a low-frequency archive of the work, which is also where the email address on the front of this document comes from.
+Brand books get opened once a year.
+The studio is still open as a low frequency archive, and it is where the email on the front of this document comes from.

 I work with companies that take their position seriously.
-A tuned-car shop, a fire-safety contractor, a luxury spirits brand.
-The through-line isn’t the category, it’s the seriousness.
-I prefer projects that need both halves of the practice.
-The strategy paragraph at the top, and the wordmark, the type system, the print system, the launch motion, and the social cadence underneath.
+A tuned car shop, a fire safety contractor, a luxury spirits brand.
+The through line is not the category, it is the seriousness.
+I prefer projects that need both halves of the practice: the strategy paragraph at the top, and the wordmark, type, print, launch motion, and social cadence underneath.

-If we work together, expect a lot of writing in the first two weeks and a lot of layout in the next ten.
-And a quarterly check-in after that, because brand books left alone tend to age badly.
+If we work together, expect a lot of writing in the first two weeks, a lot of layout in the next ten, and a quarterly check in after that, because brand books left alone age badly.

-Two weeks of conversations.
-With founders, with customers, and with people who left.
-I read everything that already exists: pitch decks, websites, old logos, internal docs.
+Two weeks of conversations: founders, customers, and people who left.
+I read everything that already exists.

 Output.
 Written audit, interview notes, an honest description of the present brand.

-One document, one paragraph at the top.
-Where the brand sits, what it stands against, what it promises, what it refuses to say.
-Strategy is locked here before any wordmark gets sketched.
+One document, one paragraph at the top: where the brand sits, what it stands against, what it refuses to say.
+Strategy locks here, before any wordmark gets sketched.

 Output.
 Positioning paragraph, naming territory, voice principles.